Using Vellum Part 2

 As usual, you can build separate RBD and vellum objects, and then collide them together.
 Let's say if you wanted pieces of an exploding brick to collide with some cloth.
 Just remember where you should add your caches, and if you need help with collisions, you can visit my troubleshooting collisions page; Here.

-FEM is a physically based way of setting up constraints and fracturing them.
+FEM is a physically based way of setting up constraint,fracturing them, and creating soft-bodies.
 However, it is much slower with collisions.
 Vellum is faster but you will get different results with different resolutions of geometry.
 Which is apparent on the geo with varying sizes of tetrahedrons.
 Vellum has more complex effects and it offers more types of constraints.
 In Houdini 16, Sidefx added some updates to the FEM system to improve how FEM handles fast moving objects, mesh penetration, and overall improved solvers.
 Feel free to look farther into that.

 Vellum grains are particles.
 They do not contain primitives.
 As such, think of using them as if you were using a POP net.
 You'll be applying the forces relativity the same, but applying the constraints differently over various other nodes.